Texas Highway Patrol: History

 Early law enforcement in Texas began with the establishment of the Texas Rangers in 1823 by Stephen F. Austin.
 The Rangers were originally formed to protect American settlers from Indian attacks, and over the years transformed into a paramilitary force.
 Rangers fought in the Texas Revolution, Mexican–American War, and Civil War.
 They quickly developed an international reputation for their exploits and perceived fearlessness (Mexican soldiers nicknamed them "Texas Devils" for their scouting and fighting abilities).
 From 1823 to 1845, they were a territorial force made up of volunteers charged with fighting Native Americans, guarding the Mexican border, and capturing thieves, murderers, and other criminals, occasionally by controversial methods.
 Nonetheless, it was not until the latter stages of the 19th century and the Texas cattle boom that the Rangers took on a law enforcement, rather than frontier militia, role.

-From 1845 (when Texas was annexed to the United States) until the early 20th century, the Rangers were the only form of state law enforcement available.
+From 1845 (when Texas was annexed by the United States) until the early 20th century, the Rangers were the only form of state law enforcement available.
 The force was temporarily disbanded by the federal government after the Civil War, and replaced with the short-lived Texas State Police.
 This agency lasted only three years before the Texas Rangers were reorganized.
 Until the introduction of the automobile, they remained the only state criminal law enforcement agency in Texas.

 The Texas Highway Patrol was established in 1929 as the Texas Highway Motor Patrol, tasked with enforcing traffic laws on Texas roads.
 The original force was made up of about 60 officers who patrolled on motorcycles, often in pairs.
 Because of this, it was not uncommon for troopers to drive criminals to jail in the offenders' own cars, then return later for the motorcycle left on the side of the road.
 When the Texas Department of Public Safety was formed in 1935, the Highway Motor Patrol was transferred into that department and was renamed the Texas Highway Patrol.
 The use of motorcycles was phased out after World War II, and cars became troopers' main mode of transportation.
 Two-way radio and teletype were also added in the late 1940s, allowing troopers to communicate with regional dispatch centers.
 The Aviation Unit was established in 1949 with the purchase of a single-engine aircraft based in Austin.